MichaelCurrin/developer-configurations/devconfig/sublime/main_settings.md

-# Sublime Main Settings
+# Main Settings

-This file is a reference for general settings in Sublime 3, aimed at a Python developer who also uses other languages.
+This file is a reference for general settings in _Sublime 3_, aimed at a Python developer who also uses other languages.